swissspidy/performant-translations/readme.txt

 The primary purpose of this plugin is to allow broader testing of these enhancements, for which the goal is to eventually land in WordPress core.

-Performant Translations supports multiple file formats (`.mo`, `.php`, and `.json`), as well as multiple text domains and locales loaded at the same time.
+Performant Translations supports multiple file formats (`.mo` and `.php`), as well as multiple text domains and locales loaded at the same time.
 By default, it converts existing `.mo` files to `.php` and afterwards only loads the translations from the `.php` file.

 == Installation ==